JasonTable/vore-mod/README.md

 This mod also adds the Shrink Gun.
 An item that players can use to make other players or mobs eat them.

 Currently, I consider this mod a prototype.
-It is funtional.
+It is functional.
 There are more features that I want to add.
 But the core features have been added.
 They are as follows:

 * Adds blocks and fluids for building stomachs.
 * The shrink gun that can be used to make mobs eat the player.